Select Page

 • Archery equipment (11 percent)

 The revenues generated from these taxes vary year to year both in total and by specific type of taxable item, but in general the total amount collected has increased over time.
-Based on annual averages, FWS reported gross Pittman-Robertson Act receipts generated as follows:
+In FY21, the Wildlife Management Institute reported that revenues were generated as follows:

 Where does the money go?